travel-intelligence/ti-auth.js/README.md

     $ npm install https://github.com/travel-intelligence/ti-auth.js --save-dev

-Alternatively you can manually download `dist/ti-auth.js` or `dist/ti-auth.min.js` and add it to your project.

 ## Quick Start

-For ease of use the library exposes one global JavaScript object called **TiAuth**.<br>
+For ease of use the library exposes one global JavaScript object called **TiAuth**.

-After including the library in the project page only 2 simple steps are needed to use `ti-auth.js` for authentication:
+After including the library in the in your application’s index.html file only 2 simple steps are needed to use `ti-auth.js` for authentication:

 1. **Configuration** - depending on the target environment (production/staging/local etc.) the Travel Intelligence API and the
 Portal URL need to be set.
 This can be done anywhere **before** the first call of the `TiAuth.initialize()`: